Skip to main content

 # In another terminal session

-# This processes jobs from all queues
+# This processes jobs from all queues (eg. the "chat" queue for responding to user messages)

 npx tsx queue-worker.ts --work-all-queues